Auburn University

-Auburn University (AU or Auburn) is a public land-grant research university in Auburn, Alabama, US.
-With more than 24,600 undergraduate students and a total enrollment of more than 30,000 with 1,330 faculty members, Auburn is the second-largest university in Alabama.
-It is one of the state's two public flagship universities.
-The university is classified among "R1: Doctoral Universities – Very High Research Activity" and its alumni include five Rhodes Scholars and five Truman Scholars.
+Auburn University (informally known as AU or Auburn) is a public land-grant research university in Auburn, Alabama, United States.
+With more than 27,900 undergraduate students, over 6,200 graduate students, and a total enrollment of more than 34,100 students with 1,435 faculty members, Auburn is the second-largest university in Alabama.
+It is one of the state's two flagship public universities.
+The university is one of 146 U.S. universities classified among "R1: Doctoral Universities – Very high research activity".

-Auburn was chartered on February 1, 1856, as East Alabama Male College, a private liberal arts school affiliated with the Methodist Episcopal Church, South.
+Auburn was chartered in 1856, as East Alabama Male College, a private liberal arts college affiliated with the Methodist Episcopal Church, South.
 In 1872, under the Morrill Act, it became the state's first land-grant university and was renamed the Agricultural and Mechanical College of Alabama.
-In 1892, it became the first four-year coeducational school in Alabama, and in 1899 was renamed Alabama Polytechnic Institute (API) to reflect its changing mission.
-In 1960, its name was changed to Auburn University to acknowledge the varied academic programs and larger curriculum of a major university.
+In 1892, it became the first four-year coeducational school in Alabama and in 1899 was renamed Alabama Polytechnic Institute.
+In 1960, its name was changed to Auburn University.

+In 1967, the Alabama Legislature chartered an additional campus in Montgomery.
+Auburn University at Montgomery is a current member of the Auburn University system.

 History

 The Alabama Legislature chartered the institution as the East Alabama Male College on February 1, 1856, coming under the guidance of the Methodist Church in 1859.
-Its first president was Reverend William J. Sasnett, and the school opened its doors in 1859 to a student body of eighty and a faculty of ten.
+The first president of the college was Reverend William J. Sasnett, and the college started operations with a student body of eighty and a faculty of ten in 1859.

 Auburn's early history is inextricably linked with the Civil War and the Reconstruction-era South.
-Classes were held in "Old Main" until the college was closed due to the war, when most of the students and faculty left to enlist.
+Classes were held in "Old Main" until the college was closed due to the war when most of the students and faculty left to enlist.
 The campus was a training ground for the Confederate Army, and "Old Main" served as a hospital for Confederate wounded.

-To commemorate Auburn's contribution to the Civil War, a cannon lathe used for the manufacture of cannons for the Confederate Army and recovered from Selma, Alabama, was presented to the college in 1952 by brothers of Delta Chapter of the Alpha Phi Omega fraternity.
+To commemorate Auburn's contribution to the Civil War, a cannon lathe used for the manufacture of cannons for the Confederate Army and recovered from Selma, Alabama, was presented to the college in 1952 by brothers of the Delta chapter of the Alpha Phi Omega fraternity.
 It sits today on the lawn next to Samford Hall.